The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 A small white brick home in the Music Row neighborhood of Nashville, Tennessee.

-Music Row is one of the best places to live in Nashville for young adults, with a variety of housing options from historic bungalows to contemporary rentals.
+With a variety of quaint bungalows to contemporary rentals, Music Row is one of the best places to live in Nashville for young adults.

 (Source: Sotheby’s International Realty)